7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 When you have an implicit bias toward a person or a group, you associate a particular set of behaviors, thought patterns, or habits with them (often in a negative way).
 This preconceived notion affects how you communicate with them or your expectations of them.

-The fact that the person having the bias isn’t aware of it makes it even more dangerous.
-Its impact on pharmacy practice can directly affect a patient’s quality of care.
+The fact that the person with the bias lacks awareness of it makes it even more dangerous.
+Its impact on pharmacy practice directly affects a patient’s quality of care.

 There are different types of implicit bias, including: